This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to Make a Pumpkin Cake

-This pumpkin spice cake recipe is quick to throw together.
+This pumpkin cake recipe is so quick to throw together.
 Just bake, cool, frost, and it’s ready to go!
+Of course, there are a handful of steps in between, so let’s go over them here:

-- Bake and cool: Divide the batter evenly between three lined and greased cake pans, then bake until a toothpick comes out clean.
-Remove from the oven and cool completely.
+- Bake and cool.
+Next, divide the batter between three lined and greased cake pans.
+Bake the cakes at 350ºF for 20-24 minutes, until a toothpick comes out clean.
+Afterward, let the cakes cool completely before frosting.

-- Make the frosting: Beat the mascarpone cheese until smooth, then add brown sugar, honey, vanilla, and cinnamon.
-While beating at medium speed, slowly pour in the heavy whipping cream until the mixture becomes a liquid.
-Continue adding heavy cream and beating until soft peaks form, then add powdered sugar until stiff peaks form.
+- Make the frosting.
+When you’re ready to frost your cakes, beat the mascarpone cheese until smooth, then add brown sugar, honey, vanilla, and cinnamon.
+Gradually add heavy cream.
+Finally, add powdered sugar and whip until stiff peaks form.

 Why is My Pumpkin Cake Dense?

-This pumpkin cake is naturally a little denser than other varieties.
-However, there are a couple of things you can do to make sure that it’s not way too heavy.
+This pumpkin cake is naturally a little denser than, say, a vanilla layer cake.
+However, there are a couple of things you can do to make sure that it’s not too heavy:

 - Use fresh leavening agents.
 Expired baking soda or baking powder won’t serve their intended purpose.
 If you’re digging yours out of the back of your pantry, I recommend just grabbing some at the store.